Can You Detect AI Slop?

 Surprise 2: The numbers lie

 So I built the strongest possible adversarial humanizer.
-It knew the exact scoring prompt, knew all six dimensions, and optimized directly against each one.
+It knew the exact scoring prompt, all six dimensions, and optimized directly against each one.
 If the rubric had a weakness, this would find it.

 Surprise 3: GPT-5.4 knows what it’s looking for